 Within this simulation of sphere stacking, the first black circle is perhaps Notation-0 defined by the Planck base units.
 It is an open question for us what happens within Notation-1, the first doubling.
 When do the spheres begin to stack and give us the green circle (illustrated just above).
 Now, although difficult to picture, imagine a highly-dense block of these spheres populating every square inch of the universe with octahedrons surrounded by tetrahedrons creating a blank canvas of dimensionality through connections of the centerpoints of circles.
 Tiling and tessellating the universe takes on a very new meaning!
 Imagine if you can that there are literally zillions of these infinitesimal spheres populating every square inch of the universe and this simple tetrahedral-octahedral system, pervasive, is the first level of interconnectivity.

 This simple base-2 ordering system quickly becomes complex.
 Each of the nineteen subsequent prime-number notations — 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, and 61 — just might introduce even more complex mathematics.
 The remaining prime numbers — 67, 71, 73, 79, 83, 89, 97, 101, 103, 107, 109, 113, 127, 131, 137, 139, 149, 151, 157, 163, 167, 173, 179, 181, 191, 197 and 199 — might open physical potentials.

 Also, base-2 captures just one dynamic of this expansion.
 This universe appears to be opportunistic so may well use the other prime number bases — base-3, base-5, base-7, base-11, and base-13 (right up on up to base-101 — to introduce yet even more complex functions.
 All notations are captured by base-2.
 Most other notations are also uniquely included within base-3 (there are 67), base-5 (40) and base-7 (28).

 One can imagine how any given moment in the universe necessarily involves all 202 notations, yet to experience that moment as a conscious moment, to experience the fullness of a moment within Notation-202, just may actually be limited to specific notations.

-We consult with many people.
+We ask questions of many people.
 We are always asking for insights, comments, suggestions and criticism.
 Some of the people to whom we have turned are pictured and linked below.